 Default Risks

 Default risk occurs when buyers fail to meet payment obligations.
 Sellers face potential financial loss and the inconvenience of reclaiming property.
 This process can be lengthy and costly if legal action becomes necessary.
 Buyers risk losing their investment if they default and forfeiture clauses apply.
-Clear terms in the contract can mitigate these risks, ensuring both parties understand consequences and protections.
+Clear terms in the contract can mitigate these risks, ensuring both parties understand the consequences and protections.

 Legal Considerations